lblod/frontend-embeddable-notule-editor/docs/upgrade-from-v5.md

 When this was set to true, it changed the behavior of the height option to be a min-height for the growing editor.
 You can now set a min-height directly by using the `--say-page-minimum-height` css variable.

-`options.ui.expandInsertMenu`: is replaced by the widget api and no longer does anything